-- 1: What is a healthy Albemarle-Pamlico Estuarine System? - 2: What is the status of Albemarle-Pamlico Estuarine System? - 3: What are the biggest threats to Albemarle-Pamlico Estuarine System? - 4: What actions should be taken that will move us from where we are today to a healthy Albemarle-Pamlico Sounds by 2020? - 5: What and where are the priorities?
+- 1: What is a healthy Albemarle-Pamlico Estuarine System? - 2: What is the status of Albemarle-Pamlico Estuarine System? - 3: What are the biggest threats to Albemarle-Pamlico Estuarine System? - 4: What actions should be taken that will move us from where we are today to a healthier Albemarle-Pamlico Sounds by 2020?

-- 1: What is a healthy Albemarle-Pamlico Estuarine System? - Goal 1: A region where human communities are sustained by a functioning ecosystem

-- Goal 2: A region where aquatic, wetland, and upland habitats support viable populations of native species - Goal 3: A region where water quantity and quality maintain ecological integrity
+- 1: What is a healthy Albemarle-Pamlico Estuarine System? - Goal 1: A region where human communities are sustained by a functioning ecosystem - Goal 2: A region where aquatic, wetland, and upland habitats support viable populations of native species - Goal 3: A region where water quantity and quality maintain ecological integrity